antarctica/bas-api-guidelines/api-guidelines.md

 ## Acknowledgements

 As noted later, **BAS APIs are not significantly unique**, therefore large parts of guidelines produced by others are directly applicable here.
-Consequently, **large parts of these guidelines are based on other peoples work**, particularly those with significant experience.
+Consequently, large parts of these guidelines are based on other peoples work, particularly those with significant experience.

 * [Government Digital Service - Service Manual](https://www.gov.uk/service-manual)
 * [18F - 18F API Standards](https://github.com/18f/api-standards)[1]
 * [Interagent - HTTP API Design](https://github.com/interagent/http-api-design)[2]

 [1] 18F are the US equivalent of the GDS.
 [2] AKA Heroku

 ## Aims & Objectives